-Participating in initiatives like the American Heart Association's Target:

-BPTM can bring acknowledgment to health care providers who reach and surpass hypertension management benchmarks.
+Participating in initiatives like the American Heart Association's Target: BPTM can bring acknowledgment to health care providers who reach and surpass hypertension management benchmarks.
 Quality Insights can assist your practice in applying for national recognition for evidence-based interventions and/or HTN control through this AHA Target: BPTM initiative if you have reached 70% for National Quality Forum #0018.
-Once your practice achieves 80%, you may qualify to be a Millions Hearts® Hypertension Control Champion.
+Once your practice achieves 80%, you may qualify as a Million Hearts® Hypertension Control Champion.